julieeckstrom/julieeckstrom.github.io/_pages/about.md

 ---
+layout: page
 permalink: /about/
 title: About page
 ---

-This is the about page.
+Here's the about page.